pghvlaans/sbotools/README.md

     * sboupgrade handles dependencies better. #12 #28
     * Update bundled Sort::Versions to 1.62.
     * sboinstall/upgrade/sbocheck: small bugfixes. #21 #35 #41 #43
+      - Thanks to contributor tom-crane for the parallel builds fix
+      - Thanks to Sammyboy for the kernel version report
     * sbosnap: display download progress, update git trees better. #26 #27
+      - Thanks to travis-82 for the request

 * 1.9 - 2015-11-27
   * Make it compatible with perls newer than 5.18